zuzuboi/Nigeria-Electricity-Gap-Analysis-/README.md

 This project is a data-driven tool designed to estimate the solar energy requirement of a typical household in Jos, Nigeria, particularly during frequent grid power outages.

 ## Problem statement
 Frequent power outages in Nigeria force household to rely on generators and alternative energy sources.
-Many households lack the technical knowledge needed to properly sixe a solar energy sysytem, often resulting in underpowered setups or unneccessary over-investment.
+Many households lack the technical knowledge needed to properly install a solar energy system, often resulting in underpowered setups or unneccessary over-investment.

 ## Motivation
 Growing up in Nigeria, Power outage were part of daily life.
 This project was created to better understand how solar energy can realistically support households during grid failures.